zwagner86/abspsych/src/pages/index.md

 ---
 templateKey: home-page
 title: ABS Pysch
+missionHeading: Our Mission
+missionDescription: We offer a bunch of crap
-heading: Our Services
+serviceHeading: Our Services
-description: We offer a bunch of crap
+serviceDescription: We offer a bunch of crap
-offerings:
+serviceOfferings:
   blurbs:
     - image: /img/coffee.png
       text: >